frogfromlake/fquist/README.md

 ## Hi there 👋

 Welcome to my new profile!
-I am Fabian Quist, a german 🇩🇪 student @42Heilbronn in Germany who is learning a lot of new stuff everyday to become a good and reliable problem-solver!
+I am Fabian Quist, a german 🇩🇪 student @42Heilbronn in Germany.

 Intra: Fquist | Coalition: Area 42 👽